My Quiet Kitchen

 • 💬 Comments

-a labeled photo of the ingredients needed for chickpea meatloaf.
+a labeled photo of the ingredients needed to make chickpea meatloaf.

-• Chickpeas - for simplicity, the recipe is written to use 2 (15 oz) cans of chickpeas, approximately 3 ¼ cups.
+• Chickpeas - for simplicity, the recipe is written to use 2 (15 oz) cans of chickpeas, approximately 3 ¼ cups cooked chickpeas.

-• Wild Rice - you'll need 1 ½ cups of cooked wild rice; prepare in advance to save time.
+• Wild Rice - you'll need 1 ½ cups of cooked wild rice.
+Prepare it in advance to save time.

-• Mushrooms - cremini, white button, or shiitake are all great in this loaf.
+• Mushrooms - cremini, white button, or shiitake mushrooms are all great in this loaf.

 • Kale - I prefer regular curly kale in this recipe, but lacinato (Tuscan) kale is also an option.